-Curb Ramps: Curb ramps are critical features to essential for improvinge accessibility for pedestrians with mobility limitations and visual impairments.
+Curb Ramps: Curb ramps are critical features to essential for improvingeaccessibility for pedestrians with mobility limitations and HOA.103086245.1

+Example of photo illustrating signage used to indicate a pedestrian visual impairments.
 They should be installed at all crosswalks to comply with ADA requirements.

-Example photo illustrating signage used to indicate a pedestrian crossing.

-Pedestrian Signage: Pedestrian crossing signage is used to alert motorists of to the presence of pedestrians along roadways.
+Pedestrian Signage: Pedestrian crossing signage is used to alert motorists of_to the presence of pedestrians along roadways.
 They should be installed at uncontrolled crossings and near key destinations, such as Meyler Elementary School and Van Deene Avenue Elementary School to alert motorists in advance.